DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 This makes them easy to debug, test, and refactor, while ensuring clear responsibility boundaries.

+UI models (separate from DTOs) are not used at this stage to avoid duplication.
+However, as feature complexity grows, introducing a mapping layer can help decouple backend formats from presentation logic.

+These transformations are minimal and remain inside the ViewModel.
+No dedicated UI model layer is currently defined.

 ---

 #### Flow of Data in the App